cekahn/ROADMAP/README.md

 * The [ontology](ROADMAP.omn) in Manchester OWL syntax (open with Prot&eacute;g&eacute;)
     * View in [WebProtege](https://webprotege.stanford.edu/#projects/8afb476f-b7ad-407d-b401-996623275257)

+* The Metrics components of the ontology provides a compendium of AI model performance measures
+    * View an [alphabetical list](ROADMAP - Metrics.txt) of the 191 scalar metrics
+    * View a list of metric [preferred and alternate names](ROADMAP metrics - label and altLabel.txt)

 ## JSON Schema

 * The [JSON Schema](ROADMAP-schema-2025-02.json) document, version 2025-02
+      NOTE:  The JSON Schema will be finalized by 2025-09-07.

 ## Presentations